Service Level Agreements

 - Tickets can be entered via the web interface or sent via email 24 hours a day, 7 days a week, and are processed on the next business day.
 Using IT Request via the web interface is the most efficient method to log and process service requests and incidents.

 For all help requests, the ITS goal is to assign and acknowledge them within 24 -48 business hours of receipt.
 Service requests have varying response times and due dates.

 If you consider your help\service request urgent, contact WO IT at 703-878-5872 or ext 55872.
-An urgent example includes reporting a service outage or reporting an impact to instruction.
+An urgent example includes reporting a service outage or reporting an impact on instruction.

 For reference, IT has a set of criteria to prioritize an incident as urgent based on a global campus view of IT needs.
 IT prioritizes incoming incidents as “urgent” priority if it meets any one of the following criteria: